baaahs/rose/README.md

   - Boot up your PI w/ a USB keyboard and mouse, select installation of Raspbian Lite and select the keyboard layout of US.
   - Restart your PI once the installation of Raspbian has finished.
   - Login to your PI using the credentials (user: pi, password: raspberry)
   - Run `sudo raspi-config`, select `Interfacing Options` and enable SSH, select the option to change the server name.
-Set the name to `baaahslights`
+Set the name to `pinky`
   - Reboot

-You should now be able to SSH into the PI: `ssh pi@baaahslights.local`.
+You should now be able to SSH into the PI: `ssh pi@pinky.local`.
 While you can SSH to the PI via password authentication, Ansible prefers not to and will complain if you try to.
-To avoid this, copy your public key to the PI to complete setup either manually or using `ssh-copy-id pi@baaahslights.local` (defaults to default public key).
+To avoid this, copy your public key to the PI to complete setup either manually or using `ssh-copy-id pi@pinky.local` (defaults to default public key).

 # EXECUTE PLAYBOOK
 First, install [ansible](http://docs.ansible.com/ansible/index.html) via brew; `brew install ansible` or via a binary/installer of your choice.

-Next, execute this playbook against the `baaahslights.local` server, using a vault password obtained by contacting [Josh Durbin](https://github.com/joshdurbin).
+Next, execute this playbook against the `pinky.local` server, using a vault password obtained by contacting [Josh Durbin](https://github.com/joshdurbin).

-Ex: `./build_baaahs_lights_server.sh`
+Ex: `ansible-playbook ./complete_playbook.yml -i inventory.dist --timeout=30`

 # ADMINISTRATION OF THE SERVER
 There are three pathways onto the Raspberry PI lights server...